In recent years, the live streaming industry has exploded in popularity due to the public’s insatiable appetite for video content.

 A monetized video is a video that generates revenue through advertisements, public views, affiliate links, brand deals, and other income sources.

-You can also make money streaming when you sell tickets, exclusive content, t-shirts, and other merchandise.
+You can also earn money when you sell tickets, exclusive content, t-shirts, and other merchandise.

 The best live-streaming platforms allow you to reach your core audience and monetize your content more quickly.